alimate/alimate.github.io/_posts/2020-1-11-lock-striping.md

 ## One Size Fits All?
 ---
-What happens when the number of stored elements are way more then the number of buckets?
-Even in the presence of the most versatile hash-functions, our hash table's performance would degrade signifcantly.
+What happens when the number of stored elements are way more than the number of buckets?
+Even in the presence of the most versatile hash-functions, our hash table's performance would degrade significantly.
 In order to prevent this, we need to add more buckets when needed:
 {% highlight java %}
 protected abstract boolean shouldResize();
 protected abstract void resize();